PhantomCrypter/PhantomCrypter/README.md

 <br>

--  cybersecurity enthusiast focused on the red team
+-  Cybersecurity enthusiast focused on the red team
 -  Linux and Python experience
 -  I love to create tools to use in my day to day life
 -  Always looking to learn and collaborate on interesting projects.